luggage66/boilerplate/README.md

 ## Getting started as a developer

-Fork and/or clone this repo, then install the dependencies
+Fork and/or clone this repo, then:

 ```
+# install the dependencies
 npm install

 # in one terminal, run:
 gulp dev-server

 # this will build the code, start the server, and